How did the defeat of the Spanish Armada (1588) change England?

-Elizabeth, I had encouraged English privateers, such as Sir Francis Drake to mount attacks on Spanish targets.
-Elizabeth sought to limit the power of Spain and to secure some of the riches ‘of the America colonies for her subjects.’
+Elizabeth, I had encouraged English privateers, such as Sir Francis Drake, to mount attacks on Spanish targets.
+Elizabeth sought to limit Spain's power and secure some of the riches ‘of the american colonies for her subjects.’
 The English Queen also supported the Dutch in their revolt against Phillip II.
-Relations between Spain and England deteriorated rapidly and by the mid-1580s the two countries were in an undeclared war.
+Relations between Spain and England deteriorated rapidly, and by the mid-1580s, the two countries were in an undeclared war.
 A war that was to last until the end of Elizabeth’s reign.
-Spain was the richest and the most powerful Empire in Europe and Phillip decided that he would invade England.
-He believed that if he was successful it would help him to secure many of his strategic objectives in Europe.
-The Spanish presented the Armada as a Catholic crusade and it was partially funded by the Papacy.
+Spain was the richest and the most powerful Empire in Europe, and Phillip decided to invade England.
+He believed that it would help him secure many of Europe's strategic objectives if he were successful.
+The Spanish presented the Armada as a Catholic crusade, and the Papacy partially funded it.

-The launch of the Armada had been delayed several times, including once because of a raid by the English on Cadiz.
-The Spanish Armada was a fleet of 130 ships and it first left the port of Coruna in August 1588, under the command of the Duke of Medina Sidonia, the most powerful noble in Spain.
+The Armada launch had been delayed several times, including once because of a raid by the English on Cadiz.
+The Spanish Armada was a fleet of 130 ships, and it first left the port of Coruna in August 1588, under the Duke of Medina Sidonia, the most powerful noble in Spain.
 The fleet was ordered to sail to the English Channel and transport a large army in Flanders into England.
-The aim of the invasion was to depose Elizabeth I and to reimpose Catholicism on the English people.
-The fleet was an impressive and the Spanish were experienced, sailors and navigators.
-However, the commander Medina-Sidonia was old and relatively inexperienced and he committed mistake after mistake throughout the campaign.
+The invasion aimed to depose Elizabeth I and to reimpose Catholicism on the English people.
+The fleet was impressive, and the Spanish were experienced, sailors and navigators.
+However, the commander Medina-Sidonia was old and relatively inexperienced, and he committed mistake after mistake throughout the campaign.